neurojak/pySpinCapture/README.md

 # pySpinCapture
 a python wrapper to the FLIR PySpin API to capture synchronized video

-cameraCapture.py is a minimal program to configure a FLIR BlackFly S camera to stream compressed video data to disk and output it to the screen in real-time.
+cameraCapture.py is a minimal program to configure a FLIR BlackFly S monochrome camera to stream compressed video data to disk and output it to the screen in real-time.
 It is based on the FLIR Spinnaker PySpin API and its examples, and uses skvideo to wrap FFMPEG for fast H264 compression and writing, as well as tkinter to output to the screen.
 The camera is configured to output its 'ExposureActive' signal on Line 1, which allows precise alignment with a